danielbodnar/awesome-stars/BY-LANG.md

 ## Java

+- [apache/tika](https://github.com/apache/tika) - The Apache Tika toolkit detects and extracts metadata and text from over a thousand different file types (such as PPT, XLS, and PDF).
+- [jenkinsci/parameterized-remote-trigger-plugin](https://github.com/jenkinsci/parameterized-remote-trigger-plugin) - A plugin to Jenkins CI which triggers parameterized builds on a remote Jenkins
 - [liquibase/liquibase](https://github.com/liquibase/liquibase) - Main Liquibase Source
 - [plavjanik/vtl-cli](https://github.com/plavjanik/vtl-cli) - Velocity Template Language (VTL) Command-line Interface
 - [smithy-lang/smithy](https://github.com/smithy-lang/smithy) - Smithy is a protocol-agnostic interface definition language and set of tools for generating clients, servers, and documentation for any programming language.